XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Byte 1 - 3: reserved

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 XU316 Returns

-- Test command used by MCU to set DAC configuration selection to XU316.
-Let XU316 configure DAC through DAC I2C or let MCU configure DAC itself
+- Test command for MCU to set DAC configuration selection to XU316.
+Let XU316 configure DAC through DAC I2C or MCU configure DAC itself

-- This command is product-specific and not all products support it.
-Please refer to product specification for specific support details.
+- This command is product-specific and not supported by all products.
+Refer to product specification for specific support details.

 XU316 Sends